AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/find-and-merge-duplicate-people.md

 ## Effect in Salesforce {#effect-in-salesforce}

-If you have Salesforce integration, there are a few notes about the effect of Merge Leads in Salesforce.
+If you have Salesforce integration, there are a few notes about the effect of Merge Leads in [!DNL Salesforce].

-* When merging only Leads or only Contacts, they merge per normal Salesforce rules.
+* When merging only Leads or only Contacts, they merge per normal [!DNL Salesforce] rules.
-* When merging Leads and Contacts together, all Leads are converted to Contacts prior to merging per normal Salesforce rules.
+* When merging Leads and Contacts together, all Leads are converted to Contacts prior to merging per normal [!DNL Salesforce] rules.

 For specifics of Salesforce behavior when merging Leads or Contacts, please check the following Salesforce documents: